Carolina Music Festivals

 Daily: TBA.

-VIP (express entry lane, private bar, private restrooms, lounge, commemorative laminate, exclusive merch tent): $174.
+VIP (express entry lane, private bar and restrooms, lounge, commemorative laminate, exclusive merch tent): $199.

 Artists

 TBA.
-2023 lineup included Boom Unit Brass Band, Django Haskins, Saludos Compay and dozens more.
+2024 lineup included Dawn Landis, Chessa Rich, Jack The Radio, Boom Unit Brass Band and dozens more.

 Festival site: Downtown Carrboro